Joseph Kallarangatt: Pastoral ministry

-2004–2018: Rise to prominence
+Episcopacy

-On 18 March 2004, Kallarangatt was appointed as the 3rd Bishop of the Syro-Malabar Catholic Eparchy of Palai, after the resignation of Bishop Joseph Pallikaparambil.
-His episcopal consecration occurred on 2 May 2004 conducted by Archbishop of Changanacherry Joseph Powathil and his enthronement was conducted by Cardinal Varkey Vithayathil.
-Later he also received an appointed to the chairmanship of the Synodal Commission for Family, Laity and Life.
-The diocese (eparchy) of Palai has the largest concentration of Syro-Malabar Catholics in Kerala, from where Kallarangatt's clout in the church grew considerably and he became known as an authority on theology, eventually authoring 30 books on the subject.
+On 18 March 2004, Kallarangatt was appointed as the 3rd Bishop of the Syro-Malabar Catholic Eparchy of Palai, succeeding Joseph Pallikaparambil.
+His episcopal consecration occurred on 2 May 2004 conducted by Archbishop of Changanacherry Joseph Powathil and his enthronement was conducted by Major Archbishop Varkey Vithayathil.
+The diocese (eparchy) of Palai has the largest concentration of Syro-Malabar Catholics in Kerala.

-The 31st plenary meeting of the CBCI was held at Alphonsian Pastoral Institute Pala from 05 to 12 February 2014 under the patronage of Joseph Kallarangatt as the local host.
+The 31st plenary meeting of the CBCI was held at Alphonsian Pastoral Institute Pala from 5 to 12 February 2014 under the patronage of Joseph Kallarangatt as the local host.